yashtazor/LLVM-Loader-POC/README.md

 ## What is this POC about?
 Through this POC, I want to create a simple LLVM loader which would essentially take a C file as input, convert it to LLVM IR (Intermediate Representation) and then write a loader to extract all the important stuff from this LLVM IR file.
 This extracted stuff would be reflected and converted into Meta Object Protocol for further use.
-This POC as of now addresses only the initilize(), load(), and discover() methods.
+This POC as of now addresses only the initialize(), load(), and discover() methods.

 ## How to run?

-Install the required dependancies
+Install the required dependencies

 * LLVM v11 (Be sure to install v11 only!)
 * clang

-After installing the above dependancies
+After installing the above dependencies

 * Clone this repository and navigate to the project directory.
 * Build and run the project using **``make input.ll && make && ./main``** command.